Dormant black hole candidates from Gaia DR3 summary diagnostics: Binary parameter inference

 The log-likelihood function is defined as

 where `obs' denotes the catalogued summary statistics and `pred' the model predictions for a given parameter set $\vec{\theta}$.
 The likelihood measures discrepancies in units of scatter, given by $\epsilon_{\texttt{ruwe}}$ and $\epsilon_{\sigma_\text{RV}}$, and penalises them in log-space.
 The use of logarithmic quantities is empirically motivated; forward modelling of NSS systems shows that the combined scatter -- from intrinsic variation and model uncertainty -- is constant in log-space and can be approximated by a Gaussian distribution (see Fig.~\ref{fig:forward_model}).
-Expressing the likelihood in terms of $\ln \mathtt{ruwe}$ and $\ln \sigma_\mathrm{RV}$ also ensures symmetric treatment of relative over- and under-predictions.
+Expressing the likelihood in terms of $\ln \mathtt{ruwe}$ and $\ln \sigma_\mathrm{RV}$ also ensures a symmetric treatment of relative over- and under-predictions.

-We adopt log-uniform priors for period and companion mass, and use uniform priors for all other parameters over physically motivated ranges: $\log P/\mathrm{d} \in [1, 4]$, $\log M_\text{CO}/M_\odot \in [\log(0.05), \log (30)]$, $\cos i \in (0, 1]$, $e \in [0, 0.95]$, $\Omega, \omega \in [0, 2\pi)$, and $T_p/\text{d} \in [0,P]$.
-The flux ratio is fixed to zero, which is appropriate for dark companions.
+We adopted log-uniform priors for period and companion mass, and uniform priors for all other orbital parameters over physically motivated ranges: $\log P/\mathrm{d} \in [1, 4]$, $\log M_\text{CO}/M_\odot \in [\log(0.05), \log (30)]$, $\cos i \in (0, 1]$, $e \in [0, 0.95]$, $\Omega, \omega \in [0, 2\pi)$, and $T_p/\text{d} \in [0,P]$.
+For the parallax, we adopted a normal prior centred on the \textit{Gaia} DR3 value after applying the global zero-point correction of \citet{Lindegren+2021b}.
+The prior standard deviation was set by the reported parallax uncertainty, inflated as a function of \texttt{ruwe} following the prescription of \citet{El-Badry2025}, to account for underestimated astrometric errors in unresolved binaries.
+The flux ratio was fixed to zero, which is appropriate for dark companions.
 For luminous companions, a non-zero flux ratio would reduce the observed \texttt{ruwe}, leading to underestimated periods and masses.
 This bias is acceptable since we target dark, massive companions, and for luminous giants, the flux contribution from stellar companions is typically negligible.